beyond-decentralized/AIRport/README.md

 ## Blockchain<a name="blockchain"></a>

-AIRport Repositories have blockchain based transaction log storage to enable communication between devices.
-AIRport is fully functional off-line, commits are made locally and are added to the "longest chain" once device is back on-line.
+AIRport Repositories have blockchain based transaction logs.
+Each transaction log entry is a block.
+AIRport is fully functional off-line: transaction commits are made locally and are added to the "longest chain" once a device is back on-line.
-Each Repository transaction log is a separate chain and itself can consist of sub-chains if devices go out of sync.
-Thus, the Repository transaction log is a Directed Acyclic Graph with each commit being a separate block and all sub-chains are resolved to the "longest chain" via timestamp based conflict resolution mechanism.
+Each Repository transaction log is a separate blockchain and itself can consist of sub-chains if the Repository goes out of sync on multiple devices (if Users modify the repository at the same time, without syncing).
+So, Repository transaction log is a Directed Acyclic Graph with each commit being a separate block.
+All sub-chains (sub graphs) are resolved to the "longest chain" via timestamp based conflict resolution mechanism.

-    For example, if Alice modifies record 1 while being offline and Charlie modifies the same record also offline but at a later time then both with be notified of the conflict and automatic conflict resolution will pick the latest column values while allowing for manual conflict resolution.
+    For example, if Alice modifies record 1 while being offline and Charlie modifies the same record also offline but at a later time then both with be notified of the conflict and automatic conflict resolution will pick the latest column values while still allowing for manual conflict resolution.

 ![AIR Transaction Log](presentations/images/AIRPort_Transaction_Log.png)

-Note AIRport Repository block chains may or may not be stored as part of another chain.
-It makes logical sense to keep each Repository blockchain as an independent private chain.
-However a repository needs a way of being archived on some sort of a backend platform and public blockchains can be used for that.
+AIRport Repository block chains can be stored as part of public chain.
+But, it makes logical sense to keep each Repository blockchain as an independent private chain.
+Repository transaction logs can (of course) be archived on public blockchains like Arweave and IPVS.

 ## Backend<a name="backend"></a>